Baba Farid Urs continues in Pakpattan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PAKPATTAN: The 777th annual Urs of Hazrat Baba Fariduddin Masood Ganj Shakar (RA) on Tuesday continued here.
-Devotees from the country and other countries participated in the Urs celebrations.
-The Bahishti Darwaza would be opened by the shrine’s Sajjada Nasheen.
+PAKPATTAN: The 777th Urs of Hazrat Baba Fariduddin Masood Ganj Shakar (RA) on Sunday continued here.
+Thousands of devotees from the country and abroad participated in eth Urs celebrations.
+The Urs would conclude on Muharram 10.
+Meanwhile, Punjab Auqaf Secretary Zulfiqar Ahmad opened the Bahishti Darwaza on Muharram 8.
+Sahiwal Division Commissioner Nadeemur Rehman, DC Ahmad Kamal and other officers were also present.

-RESCUE 1122 PERFORMANCE: Rescue 1122 District Emergency Officer Ahtesham Mazhar has said that 14,189 calls were received in the district last month.
-Talking to reports on Tuesday, he said that 1,319 emergency calls were received while first-aid was provided to 64 persons and 1,238 people were shifted to the hospitals.
-He told that 355 persons were shifted to others cities due to their emergency condition.
+VALUABLES LOOTED: Four dacoity incidents were reported here on Sunday.
+Dacoits entered the house of Muhammad Akram at Adda Trukhani Arifwala and looted gold ornaments and cash.
+Dacoits snatched cash from a medical store at Arifwala.
+Unknown armed motorcyclists took away cash from Muhammad Bashir at Adda Trukhani Arifwala.
+Bandits snatched a motorcycle from Khalil Ahmad of Chak 153-EB.
+Police have started investigation.

-PAKPATTAN: The 777th annual Urs of Hazrat Baba Fariduddin Masood Ganj Shakar (RA) on Tuesday continued here.
-Devotees from the country and other countries participated in the Urs celebrations.
-The Bahishti Darwaza would be opened by the shrine’s Sajjada Nasheen.
+PAKPATTAN: The 777th Urs of Hazrat Baba Fariduddin Masood Ganj Shakar (RA) on Sunday continued here.
+Thousands of devotees from the country and abroad participated in eth Urs celebrations.
+The Urs would conclude on Muharram 10.
+Meanwhile, Punjab Auqaf Secretary Zulfiqar Ahmad opened the Bahishti Darwaza on Muharram 8.
+Sahiwal Division Commissioner Nadeemur Rehman, DC Ahmad Kamal and other officers were also present.

-RESCUE 1122 PERFORMANCE: Rescue 1122 District Emergency Officer Ahtesham Mazhar has said that 14,189 calls were received in the district last month.
-Talking to reports on Tuesday, he said that 1,319 emergency calls were received while first-aid was provided to 64 persons and 1,238 people were shifted to the hospitals.
-He told that 355 persons were shifted to others cities due to their emergency condition.
+VALUABLES LOOTED: Four dacoity incidents were reported here on Sunday.
+Dacoits entered the house of Muhammad Akram at Adda Trukhani Arifwala and looted gold ornaments and cash.
+Dacoits snatched cash from a medical store at Arifwala.
+Unknown armed motorcyclists took away cash from Muhammad Bashir at Adda Trukhani Arifwala.
+Bandits snatched a motorcycle from Khalil Ahmad of Chak 153-EB.
+Police have started investigation.